huafengyu/AVVRV2045/README.md

-# AVVRV2045
+# Vision 2045 of Verification & Validation for Autonomy
-This is the project page for the Autonomy V&amp;V Roadmap and Vision 2045
+This is the homepage for the Autonomy V&amp;V Roadmap and Vision 2045